AlishaMechtley/TreePatternCompression/README.md

  ![Figure2](https://raw.githubusercontent.com/AlishaMechtley/TreePatternCompression/master/images/Results.png)

 Improvement Note: There is a formula for the periodic Euclidian distance which involves a modulus and is much less time consuming than using conditional (if) statements or taking the minimum of 3 distances between every two nodes (like I have done).
 Using any precompiled library would improve the computational cost.
+There is currently no periodic distance algorithm available in Numpy or Scipy.

 I generate plots of (i) the average number of clusters as a function of N and the average size of the largest cluster as a function of N for N = 10,100,1000, and 10000.
 I then computed averages from 1000 different experiments at a given N.